William W. Siebens

 Investigative journalist Bob Woodward, an assistant managing editor of The Washington Post, teamed with Carl Bernstein to break the story of the 1972 Watergate break-in that led to the 1974 resignation of President Richard Nixon, and the two co-authored the 1974 book All the President's Men about the scandal.

 Woodward's 2002 book, Bush at War, took an inside look at the workings of the White House during the 100 days following the terrorist attacks of Sept.
 11, 2001.
-Since his lecture at BVU, Woodward has written three more books about the Bush White House at war, as well as The Secret Man, which told the story of his relationship with W. Mark Felt, the famous Watergate source.
+Since his lecture at BVU, Woodward has written many more books, including accounts of the Bush, Obama, and Trump presidencies.
+He also wrote The Secret Man, detailing his relationship with W. Mark Felt, the famous Watergate source.

 Benazir Bhutto, 2002